kanidm/kanidm/kanidm_book/src/oauth2.md

 authorisation from the authorisation server to the resource server as some identity information may be revealed by granting this consent.

 If successful and consent given, the user is redirected back to the resource server with an authorisation code.
-The resource server then contacts the authorisation server directly with this code and exchanges it for a valid token that may be provided to the users browser.
+The resource server then contacts the authorisation server directly with this code and exchanges it for a valid token that may be provided to the user's browser.

-The resource server may then optionally contact the token introspection endpoint of the authorisation server about the provided oauth token, which yields extra metadata about the identity that holds the token from the authorisation.
+The resource server may then optionally contact the token introspection endpoint of the authorisation server about the provided OAuth token, which yields extra metadata about the identity that holds the token from the authorisation.
 This metadata may include identity information, but also may include extended metadata, sometimes refered to as "claims".
 Claims are information bound to a token based on properties of the session that may allow the resource server to make extended authorisation decisions without the need to contact the authorisation server to arbitrate.

-It's important to note that oauth2 at it's core is an authorisation system which has layered identity providing elements on top.
+It's important to note that OAuth2 at its core is an authorisation system which has layered identity-providing elements on top.

 ### Resource Server

 This is the server that a user wants to access.
-Common examples could be nextcloud, a wiki or something else.
+Common examples could be Nextcloud, a wiki, or something else.
 This is the system that "needs protecting" and wants to delegate authorisation decisions to Kanidm.

-It's important for you to know *how* your resource server supports oauth2.
-For example, does it support rfc7662 token introspection or does it rely on openid connect for identity information?
+It's important for you to know *how* your resource server supports OAuth2.
+For example, does it support RFC 7662 token introspection or does it rely on OpenID connect for identity information?
 Does the resource server support PKCE S256?

 In general Kanidm requires that your resource server supports: